 Mini-Medical School is now a partnered event with the Calgary Public Library.
 There is no cost to attend a lecture but you will need a Calgary Public Library card number in order to register.
 Membership is free, visit calgarylibrary.ca to get your free library card today.

-Mini-Medical School will take place one Monday evening a month from 6:30-7:45pm and they will all take place online via ZOOM.
+Mini-Medical School will take place one Monday evening a month from 6:30-7:45pm and each lecture will take place online via ZOOM.